JUSTICE SOCIETY OF AMERICA

 History of the Justice Society

-It began in late 1940, when DC Comics (then actually two companies, National and All-American Comics) created a new comic book series called All-Star Comics.
+In late 1940, DC Comics (then actually two companies, National and All-American Comics) created a new comic book series called All-Star Comics.
 All-Star included several stories, each featuring a different popular costumed character of the time such as Flash, Hawkman and Green Lantern.